 Commonly Found In: Sunscreen, lipstick, moisturizer, face makeup

-The Environmental Working Group also lists other negative health concerns linked to retinyl palmitate including reproductive toxicity.
+The EWG also lists other negative health concerns linked to retinyl palmitate including reproductive toxicity.

 What To Do About These Troubling Ingredients

-Now that you have this information, take a peek in your medicine cabinet or under your sink and see if any of these unhealthy chemicals have been hiding in your favorite products.
+Now that you have this information, take a peek in your medicine cabinet.
+Look under your sink.
+Comb through your make-up bag.
+Check to see if any of these unhealthy chemicals have been hiding in your favorite products.

-If you would like to shift away from using these ingredients without breaking the bank, replace each item as it runs out with a chemical-free option.
+To shift away from using these ingredients without breaking the bank, replace each item as it runs out with a chemical-free option.
 In a few months, you should have a cosmetic and toiletry collection you can feel safe using.
-You can even ask for some safer replacements as holiday gifts so that you go into the new year with healthier set of products.
+You can even ask for some safer replacements as holiday gifts.
+Then, you can go into the new year with a healthier set of products.

-But never take “all natural” marketing at its word.
-Even natural ingredients – like talc and lead – can be extremely harmful, making the “all natural” meaningless.
-Use the information here to make fully informed decisions as you carefully read each cosmetic item or toiletry product’s ingredient list.
+But, never take “all natural” marketing at its word.
+Even natural ingredients – like talc and lead – can be extremely harmful.
+Research is necessary to make informed consumer decisions.